Code Graph Renso Subscribe

 manage

 Manage the project-local policy surfaces from the CLI.
-The same atomic writer used by the MCP code_graph_manage tool.
+The same atomic writer used by the MCP manage tool.

 code_graph manage status